 It is expected that a full-time student will take 3 courses per term throughout his/her program.
 The normal program length will be 14 academic terms excluding vacation.
-Since many students opt to take one vacation term each year during their program, the program length is 4.67 years.
+Since many students opt to take one approved quarter-off (vacation term) each year during their program, the program length is 4.67 years.
 A student can take up to 1.5 times of normal program length to complete the program as long as he/she is making satisfactory academic progress.